LorenzoBettini/bart/bart.core/src/test/java/bart/core/performance/README.md

 - **Repetitions**: 100 iterations per measurement point for statistical significance
 - **Warm-up**: 20 iterations before measurements begin

-All these values can be adjusted by modifying the constants at the top of the `PerformanceTests` class.
+All these values can be adjusted by modifying the constants at the top of the `PerformanceStatistics` class.

 ## Running the Tests